ryancoulman/2D-Random-Walk-Network/README.md

 # Random Walk Network Simulation

 This project implements a random walk simulation on a network using C. It demonstrates proficiency in several key programming concepts including dynamic memory allocation, use of structs, file I/O, and modular code organization.
+The random walk is simualted upon the network below with a dynamic number of components and nodes within each.

+![Logo](image/network.png)

 This project was part of my final year module 'Programming' and received a mark of 88%.

-![Logo](image/network.png)

 ## Features

 - **Multi-Dimensional Random Walk:** Simulates random walks in configurable dimensions and network sizes.